-Resource Sector Digest: Topping Dr Evil?
+Resource Sector Digest: Topping Dr. Evil?

 - Barkerville Gold Mines (OTCPK:BGMZF) continues to find plenty of high-grade gold at its Cariboo gold project in BC, Canada, with true widths currently not known.
 The number of drill rigs on the property will increase from 8 to 10 shortly.

-- Richmont Mines (RIC) has extended the Island gold deposit down plunge with some impressive hits.
+- Richmont Mines (NYSEMKT:RIC) has extended the Island Gold deposit down plunge with some impressive hits.

 - First Mining Finance (OTCQX:FFMGF) tried to impress us with a headline intercept of 202m at 1.39 g/t from infill drilling at Goldlund.
-On closer inspection long intercept consists of 4m at 2.25 g/t plus a couple of narrow high-grade intervals from 188+m depth -- embedded in 192m of 0.68g/t waste.
+On closer inspection, long intercept consists of 4m at 2.25 g/t plus a couple of narrow high-grade intervals from 188+m depth - embedded in 192m of 0.68g/t waste.
 The drill hole interval calculator does not lie.

 - Eastmain Resources (OTCQX:EANRF) reported two impressive hits from the HGS vein at the Clearwater project.
 The ongoing 10,000m drill program will feed into a resource update scheduled for release in September.